Junhua102/AutoScalingLayout/README.md

 Add the attribute:
 ============

 designWidth and designHeight are the screen sizes you are using when you are designing the GUI in the xml editor.
 For instance, I use Nexus 4 as my design device (I treat all the devices as Nexus 4), so the generic screen size converting to dp is 384dp and 575dp (exclude the statebar and the actionbar).

+autoScaleEnable use to enable/disable scaling.

+autoScaleType can be "fitInside", "fitWidth" and "fitHeight"

 ```
 <me.dreamheart.autoscalinglayout.ASRelativeLayout